-20. a person who engages in the provision of advice or processing of mortgage loans,
+21. a person who engages in the provision of advice or processing of mortgage loans,

-21. a person who engages in designing, developing or otherwise structuring mortgage loan products; or

-22. a person who engages in credit decisions regarding mortgage loans.
+22. a person who engages in designing, developing or otherwise structuring mortgage loan products or tools used in provision of mortgage loan advice; or a person who engages in credit decisions regarding mortgage loans.

 The licensing requirement with respect to employees affects holders of positions who work in Sweden and have work duties that are performed in Sweden.